Covid 19 coronavirus: Counties Manukau police crack down on dirt bike riders

 Some motorbikes had been found to be stolen, unwarranted, unregistered and ridden by those with no licence, he said.

-"But we still need your help – please report any information about these dirt bikes and their whereabouts by calling Counties Manukau Police on 105.
+"But we still need your help.
+Please report any information about these dirt bikes and their whereabouts by calling Counties Manukau Police on 105.

 "You can also contact Crimestoppers anonymously on 0800 555 111."